csc-training/geocomputing/snap/README.md

 sbatch snap_array_job.sh
 ```
 * Check the parallel batch job results with `seff`.
 Did you reserve a good amount of memory?
 What was the CPU-efficiency?
 How long did the script run?
+* The script should create 4 .tif files to the working directory (one is overwritten from serial job).